 Factory-farm sheds crowded with thousands of chickens, pigs, or cows; bloody abattoirs; and “bushmeat” markets selling the flesh of wild animals are all breeding grounds for pathogens.
 The problem is global, and it isn’t going away – 60% of known infectious diseases in humans are transmitted from other animals.

-Here are just a selection of the human disease outbreaks that are linked to eating animals.
+Here is just a selection of the human disease outbreaks that are linked to eating animals.

 2019: COVID-19

-The new coronavirus pandemic is thought to have originated at a “wet market” in the Chinese city of Wuhan in late 2019.
+The COVID-19 pandemic is thought to have originated at a “wet market” in the Chinese city of Wuhan in late 2019.
+By January 2024, over 7 million people had died from COVID-19 globally.
 Like other types of coronavirus, it began in other animals before being transmitted to humans.
-The latest research links it to bats and pangolins, both of which were sold for their flesh at the Wuhan market.
+Research published in Nature links it to bats and pangolins, and both these species were sold for their flesh at the Wuhan market.

 2014: Ebola Virus Disease